Skip to main content

 What are your options?

-Your options depend on whether or not you are a U.S. person:
+Your options depend on whether or not you are a U.S. person.

-You must complete Form W-9 and send it to the bank.
+1. Complete Form W-9 and send it to the bank.

-This is not a request for proof of compliance from you.
+This is not proof of your compliance.
 This confirms your U.S. tax residency.
-The bank will use your completed W-9 form to prove their compliance with FATCA.The bank will typically follow up by asking for proof of your compliance with the U.S. tax code.
+The bank will use your completed W-9 form to prove their compliance with FATCA regulations.

-If you are compliant, send them a copy of your tax compliance report downloaded from your IRS individual online account or business tax account.
+• If you are compliant, send them a copy of your tax compliance report downloaded from your IRS individual online account or business tax account.

-If you are not currently compliant, the clock starts ticking:
+• If you are not currently compliant, the clock starts ticking:

 This form certifies that you are not subject to U.S. tax withholding.
-It is typically requested by U.S. payers or platforms (e.g., Amazon, PayPal) or foreign banks involved in FATCA.Tax treaty benefits:
+It is typically requested by U.S. payers or platforms (e.g., Amazon, PayPal) or foreign banks involved in FATCA.

-If you are a resident of a country with a tax treaty with the U.S., Form W-8BEN may allow you to claim reduced tax withholding rates on U.S.-source income like royalties or dividends.No tax treaty?
+• If you receive U.S.-source income and are a resident of a country with a tax treaty with the U.S., Form W-8BEN may allow you to claim reduced tax withholding rates on U.S.-source income, like royalties or dividends.
+If your country of residence has no tax treaty with the U.S., Form W-8BEN will eliminate or reduce tax withholding on certain U.S. income, like bank interest or capital gains from the disposition of U.S. stocks.

 What if you ignore the FATCA letter?

 That is not advisable.
-Your account may be frozen or closed, and your information could still be reported to the IRS with a note that you were uncooperative.
+Your bank account may be frozen or closed, and your information could still be reported to the IRS with a note that you were uncooperative.
 It is better to respond, get organized, and if needed, get help.